 HEPA Filtration

-HEPA filters have fibers, (typically fiberglass), with very little space between them.
-This allows the filter to capture tiny particles and contaminants such as pet dander, pollen, and dust mites.
+Not everyone looks for HEPA filtration in an RV vacuum, but it’s a valuable feature to have, especially in a small space.
+HEPA stands for “High-Efficiency Particulate Air.”
+HEPA filters have fibers (typically fiberglass) with very little space between them, allowing the filter to capture tiny particles and contaminants such as pet dander, pollen, and dust mites.

 HEPA filtration is a good feature to have on an RV vacuum.